miferreiro/bdpar/README.md

 Once a new preprocessing flow has been created, the user can both use and customize the 18 *Pipes* included by default in the application, as well as define *Pipes* that implement new functionalities.
-For this, it is necessary to create a class that inherits from *PipeGeneric* and implements the new functionality within the *pipe* method.
+For this, it is necessary to create a class that inherits from *GenericPipe* and implements the new functionality within the *pipe* method.
 In the case of using *Pipes* by default, you can consult more information in the package documentation through the command *help(package = “bdpar”)*.